 - If you don’t have any other investments or savings accounts, an annuity is probably not a good place to start.
 It’s a good idea for investors to have some investments that can be converted to cash in case of an emergency or other need.
 You usually have to pay a penalty – often as high as 25 percent – if you withdraw your money from an annuity early.

-- If you want to have a guaranteed income stream for retirement, annuities that make fixed monthly payments for the remainder of your lifetime can be a good option.
+- If you want to have a guaranteed income stream for retirement, annuities that make fixed monthly payments for the remainder of your lifetime might be a good option.

 - If you’re in a high-income tax bracket now, but expect to be in a lower tax bracket in the future, an annuity can be a good choice because earnings are tax-deferred.
 This means an annuity’s earnings aren’t taxed while they grow.
 They’re only taxed when you actually make a withdrawal or receive a payment.
 If you contribute to an annuity while you’re in a high tax bracket and receive payments while you’re in a lower one, you will probably pay less in taxes than you would with other investments.